-While not life-threatening, splinters need to be removed.
-If they remain in the skin, an infection can occur, resulting in pain and swelling.
+While not life-threatening, splinters need to be removed, if they are ignored, an infection can develop.

 - Clean the area with antibacterial soap and water.

 Difficult to remove splinters:

 - It may be necessary to trim the fur so that you can see the area more clearly.
 Electric clippers or shavers are safest to use, to avoid nicks.

 - If it is difficult to grasp the splinter, apply a warm compress to the area, this can help draw out the splinter.

-- If after attempting to draw out the splinter it is still stuck under the skin, you will need to take your cat to a veterinarian.
-He may need to make a small incision in the skin to remove it.
+- If after attempting to remove the splinter it is still stuck, seek veterinary help.
+The veterinarian can apply a local anesthetic, make a small incision in the skin to remove it.

-If your cat has a large splinter or twig stuck in the skin, do not attempt to remove this at home as it may be lodged in internal organs or arteries.
+If the cat has a large splinter or twig stuck in the skin, do not attempt to remove this at home as it may be lodged in internal organs or arteries.
 Immediate veterinary care is necessary.

 Watch for signs of infection over the next few days.